mandatoryhashtags/Starstriders/Chapters/10 Starships.md

 This talent represents a highly-focused starship with many specialists in their field working closely together to perform tasks at peak efficiency.
 This talent must be taken for a starship to have a department score of 6 through application of a mission profile or through game events and player actions.
 Starbases do not need this talent to have a department above 5.
 All tasks that include this Expansive Department have a target number calculated as normal.
 Whenever the ship assists a task using this department, or performs a task on its own using this department, the ship may re-roll a d20.

 ### Extensive Shuttlebays
 The vessel’s shuttlebays are large, well-supplied, and able to support a larger number of active shuttle missions simultaneously.
-The ship may have twice as many small craft active at any one time as it would normally allow, and it may carry up to two Scale 2 small craft.
+The ship may have twice as many small craft active at any one time as it would normally allow, and it may carry up to two Size 2 small craft.

 ### Fast Targeting Systems
 The ship’s targeting systems can lock weapons on target much faster and more accurately than other ships of its class, giving it an edge in battle.
 The ship does not suffer the normal Difficulty increase for targeting a specific System on the enemy ship.